 The Ugly (얼굴)

 Im Yeong-gyu is a visually impaired yet extraordinarily skilled seal engraving master known as a living miracle.
 When his wife’s skeletal remains, thought to have been missing for 40 years, are finally discovered, his son Im Dong-hwan is determined to uncover long-buried truths surrounding her mysterious death.
-No supernatural element is needed to reinforce the dark twists of this unusual thriller.
-Human nature is scary enough… and ugly indeed.

 Based on director Yeon's 2018 graphic novel of the same name, the film stars Park Jeong-min (Decision to Leave, Deliver Us From Evil), in a tour de force dual performance as both the young Im Yeoung-gyu and his son Dong-hwan.
 The reliably excellent and Hong Sang-soo regular Kwon Hae-hyo (who also stars in Hong’s What Does Nature Say to You?, in our Momentum strand), plays the older Yeong-gyu.